 It’s a tax by any other name, but the Treasury still make it sound rather voluntary, by calling in a ‘contribution’.
 In all but a few cases, it certainly isn’t voluntary!

-For reference, basic rate income tax is 20%, but NI is (usually) 8%, so it’s not trivial.
+For reference, basic rate income tax is 20%, but the main rate of Class 1 NI is 8%, so it’s not trivial.

 Like Income Tax, National Insurance is payable once your earning reach a certain level.
 BUT there’s two important distinctions between NI and Income Tax.